tacocatCLAUS/gizmo/README.md

 ```

 This will install everything necessary and have you set the configuration.
+Keepbin mind that this scriptbis still in development so you should go over the config after it is run.

 ## Developing
 All you need to do is install the project as shown above.